 Wake up early for an hour-and-a-half drive along Stuart Highway, one of the longest roads in the country, to get to Kakadu National Park.
 This UNESCO World Heritage Site is home to 2,000 plant species and animals like saltwater crocodiles, wild horses, and tropical birds.
-You'll see rugged cliffs, striking waterfalls, and aboriginal rock art as you explore.
+You'll see rugged cliffs, striking waterfalls, and First Nations rock art as you explore.

-You'll join a local guide on a river cruise through the wetlands of the Yellow Water Billabong in the heart of Kakadu to search for crocs — don't forget your camera!
+You'll join a local guide on a river cruise through the wetlands of the Yellow Water Billabong in the heart of Kakadu to search for crocs—don't forget your camera!
 Next, you'll visit the Warradjan Aboriginal Cultural Center, where you'll meet the indigenous Bininj people and learn about their lives in Kakadu.

 Return to Darwin in the evening.

 Day 5: Katherine Gorge Cruise & Edith Falls

 You'll head into the outback today, stopping first at the Adelaide River War Cemetary, dedicated to those lost in the air raids in Darwin in the 1940s.
 Then continue to the pools of the cascading Edith Falls in Nitmiluk National Park for a refreshing swim.

 After lunch, hop on a two-hour cruise through Katherine Gorge, which is actually a network of 13 gorges carved out of billion-year-old sandstone.
 You'll also spot First Nations rock art sites dotted throughout the park.
 Relax and take in the rugged landscapes and dramatic waterfalls around you before heading back to Darwin in the late evening.